 5. Focus on Sustainable Homeownership and Preservation

-Providing homeowners of color with financial education services may also help preserve homeownership among Black families.
+Providing homeowners of color with financial literacy may also help preserve homeownership among Black families.

 If you’re looking for a mortgage lender, SoFi can help you achieve the American dream.
-Qualified first-time homebuyers can put just 3% down.
+Qualified first-time homebuyers can put as little as 3% down.

 Photo credit: iStock/Morsa Images

 SoFi Loan Products

 SoFi loans are originated by SoFi Bank, N.A., NMLS #696891 (Member FDIC).
 For additional product-specific legal and licensing information, see SoFi.com/legal.
 Equal Housing Lender.